whimc/Barrelbot/readme.md

 *note: still in the process of being transferred to the wand*

-**Basic Clone**: Clone the puzzle you are currently linked to, placing the new puzzle’s button at your feet.
-Found in the dev book on the **Clone** page.
+**Basic Clone**: Clone the puzzle you are currently linked to by going to the dev book **Clone** page and selecting start clone.
+You can create the new clone puzzle by selecting Clone > Paste Puzzle.

 **Cascade Clone**: Creates a 2-dimensional array of clones of the puzzle you are currently linked to.
 To perform a cascade clone:
    1) Link to a puzzle by selecting it with a puzzle wand